wunzeco/ansible-users/README.md

 users
 =====

-This role manages unix users
+This role manages unix users.

 `users_add_users` variable takes a list of dictionaries one per user.
 Valid attributes of a user dict.